-Daily practice is expected when learning violin with the Suzuki method.
+Daily practice is expected when learning the violin with the Suzuki method.
 Here are the advantages and disadvantages of this factor.

 - Pro: Any student who practices an instrument daily, even for 10 minutes a day, will make significant progress.
 After all, daily practice is one of the best ways to improve upon one’s skills.
 With this in mind, the Suzuki method is excellent for making regular practice a necessity.

-- Con: As parents are well aware, most children will not practice daily unless they are told to.
+- Con: As parents are well aware, most children will not practice unless they are told to.
 A lot of responsibility for the daily practice sessions will fall on the parents, which can quickly become a burden or cause friction in the family.

 6. Parental Involvement in the Suzuki Method

 With the Suzuki method, parents are expected to learn the violin alongside their child.
-This means attending all lessons and classes, and directing practice sessions at home.
+This means attending all lessons and classes and directing practice sessions at home.

 - Pro: Young children benefit greatly from having such strong parental involvement.
 This is especially clear with the parent-directed practice sessions at home.
 The focus and assistance that parents provide during these sessions ensures that students are reinforcing the skills they learned during their violin lessons.

 - Con: The Suzuki violin program is a sizable commitment for parents.
 In addition to attending lessons and directing daily practice, parents must carve out significant time in their schedule to learn the instrument themselves.
-Not only does learning an instrument take time and patience, but it can also be difficult as an adult.
+Not only does learning an instrument take time and patience, but it can also be difficult to master as an adult.